 As a consequence, every product person benefits from having a few ways of saying no in his or her toolkit.
 I’ll highlight five different options for when you want to say no:

-“Opening the kimono” is quite a popular phrase, but is effectively just stressing the importance of being fully transparent with others.
-As a product manager, you’re typically in a great position to provide full transparency on:
+Being fully transparent with others helps with saying no. As a product manager, you’re typically in a great position to provide full transparency on:

 Option 2 – Scope small and test assumptions

-I absolutely love Peter Merholz‘ wedding cake analogy: there are two ways to bake a wedding cake (see Fig. 3 below).
+I absolutely love Peter Merholz‘ wedding cake analogy: there are two ways to bake a wedding cake.
 One way is to create a big wedding cake; starting with a cake base, adding the filling and icing.
 Alternatively, you can start with a small cupcake and see what the soon to be married couple think about it, after which you can decide to make a cake or a proper wedding cake.

 The key here is that you’re not saying no and shutting the door on an idea or project.
 In contrast, you’re proposing to start small and get real user feedback ‘often and early’: